 Note: You can add more parameters and proceed with your acquainted strategy based on your strategic plan.

 - Then, assign the strategic goals under each of the categories.
 I have used my factors like the screenshot below.
 Define which factors affect your performance and assign them under each category.

-Read More: How to Create a Scoring System in Excel (With Easy Steps)
+Read More: How to Create Scorecard in Excel

 Step 2: Set Weight to the Scorecard

-Now, set the percentages of the categories (i.e. Weight) which are keeping effects on the performance of the organization.
+Now, set the percentages of the categories (i.e. Weight) that affect the performance of the organization.

 Note: Make sure that the total weight of the categories must have to be 100%.